jasonvla/mei_encoding_course/README.md

 Despite many open to-do's, I would highly prioritize confirming/testing the robustness of my encoding across different layouts (especially regarding the usage of @ho and @vo within certain elements such as `<dynam>`, `<pedal>` or `<clef>`).
 If it turns out that @ho and @vo are not a "good" way to adjust the positions of elements; I would certainly have to learn about another way to change positions.

 Moreover, obvious mistakes such as the missing bass-clef (2nd staff, measure 7) and the partially missing slurs and braces need to be fixed as soon as possible.
 Furthermore, aspects like the font- and engraving style need to be addressed as well as other layout-specific things like the exact amount of space each measure takes up.

+## Reflection

+This assignment has fundamentally changed my perception of music encoding.
+Even before the MEI course, I thought that music coding could be complex and labor-intensive.
+However, at that point, I didn't understand how many different aspects had to be taken into account in order to properly encode a piece from scratch.
+Although I invested a lot of time, I feel that there are still countless things that could be done to further optimize the coding.
+Nevertheless, I am satisfied overall, especially given the fact that my very first contact with MEI was in this course.